baruchgu/DevOps12/BASH/chapter30/readme.md

 - /etc/bash.bashrc - System-wide configuration file for interactive shells.
 - ~/.bashrc - User-specific configuration file for interactive shells.

-Note that .bash_profile, .bash_login, and .profile are only for login shells, while .bashrc is used for interactive non-login shells.
+Note: .bash_profile, .bash_login, and .profile are only for login shells, while .bashrc is used for interactive non-login shells.

-6.

-> Q: When an application depends on a setting in $HOME/.profile, does it matter whether $HOME/.bash_profile exists or not?
+6. When an application depends on a setting in $HOME/.profile, does it matter whether $HOME/.bash_profile exists or not?

-> A: If the application is a bash script, it source $HOME/.bash_profile in the begining
+> If the application is a bash script, it source $HOME/.bash_profile in the begining